We are often asked how to clean solar panels?

 This means that after just two years, your panels could be operating at a 20% reduced rate – purely because you have not yet invested in a professional clean.

 The top issues which cause problems for solar panels are:

 - Fallen leaves

 - Bird droppings

-There is one standard solution which can make the situation better for all these issues, and that is angled solar panels.
-So often we see people laying their solar panels flat, thinking that this way the entire panel will be exposed to the maximum amount of sunlight.
+One standard solution can make the situation better for all these issues, and that is angled solar panels.
+We often see people laying their solar panels flat, thinking that this way, the entire panel will be exposed to the maximum amount of sunlight.